Thegolfingocto/OOADProject/README.md

+# Quantifying the Benefits of Object-Oriented Languages with Higher Order Domains

+We introduce a novel language-agnostic framework for analyzing the structure of software when only one source file is provided.
+We employ combinatorial complexes, a recently introduced higher order domain, to accomplish this goal.
+Our technique is not only able to draw the same conclusions asexisting full code-base methods, but also provides novel insights about the benefits of OO languages.

+## Here is the link to our paper :

 Required python packages: re (regex), numpy, tqdm, and datasets (from hugging face).
 Tested and developed with python 3.12.3

 Instructions for use: